-- ESG assessment is embedded into our investment cycle, just like development impact from pre-screening to due diligence, approval, monitoring and reporting (see fig. 5).
+- ESG assessment is embedded into our investment cycle, just like development impact from pre-screening to due diligence, approval, monitoring and reporting (see fig. 4).
 Given that our clients and countries of investment may face different ESG challenges and capacity constraints, we recognize that compliance needs to be progressive and based on reasonable timelines, for example through the use of Action Plans and/or technical assistance to ensure ESG gaps are addressed appropriately. - Once an investment is made, we continue to monitor its ESG performance and evaluate potential risks on an annual basis (or more frequently, if required), in accordance with transactional documentation requirements and our E&S Policy, including ESG performance reporting, ESG incident reporting and the delivery of required Action Plan items.
-In 2021, FinDev Canada developed and piloted a dynamic risk classification approach to facilitate regular assessments on E&S risks, throughout the transaction life cycle.
-This has been implemented as part of annual asset monitoring reviews, which feed into FinDev Canada's overall Enterprise Risk Management Framework and reporting infrastructure.
+In 2022, FinDev Canada started applying a dynamic risk classification approach to facilitate regular assessments on E&S risks, throughout the transaction life cycle.
+This has been implemented as part of annual asset monitoring reviews, which feed into FinDev Canada's overall Enterprise Risk Management Framework and reporting infrastructure. - In 2022, FinDev Canada also started to implement a procedure for the assessment of climate change physical risks for direct investments (corporate and project finance) to identify climate hazards and their potential impact and severity.

-FIGURE 5: ESG DUE DILIGENCE & MONITORING IN THE INVESTMENT CYCLE
+FIGURE 4: ESG DUE DILIGENCE & MONITORING IN THE INVESTMENT CYCLE